otrv4/otrv4/otrv4.md

 **Bob:**

-1. Receives Auth-R message from Alice:
+1. Receives the Auth-R message from Alice:
    * Picks a compatible version of OTR listed on Alice's profile, and follows the specification for this version.
 If the versions are incompatible, Bob does not send any further messages.